McMinnville UFO photographs: Ufologist analysis

-Suggested hoax explanation
+Hoax explanation

-In the 1980s, journalists and noted UFO skeptics Philip J. Klass and Robert Sheaffer, stated their opinions that the photos were faked, and that the entire event was a hoax.
+In the 1980s, Philip J. Klass and Robert Sheaffer, journalists and notable skeptics, concluded that the photos were faked and that the entire event was a hoax.

-Their primary argument stated that shadows on a garage on the left-hand side of the photos proved that the photos were taken in the morning rather than in the early evening, as the Trents had claimed.
-Klass and Sheaffer argued that since the Trents had apparently lied about the time of day the photos were taken, their entire story was thus suspect.
-They also claimed that the Trents had shown an interest in UFOs prior to their alleged sighting.
+Their primary argument was that shadows on a garage on the left-hand side of the photos proved that the photos were taken in the morning rather than in the early evening, as the Trents had claimed.
+Klass and Sheaffer argued that since the Trents had apparently lied about the time the photos were taken, their entire story was thus suspect.
+They also noted that the Trents had shown an interest in UFOs prior to their claimed sighting.

-Additionally, their analysis of the photos suggested that the object photographed was small and likely a model hanging from power lines visible at the top of the photos.
+Additionally, their analysis of the photos indicated that the object photographed was small and likely a model hanging from power lines visible at the top of the photos.
 They also believed the object may have been the detached side-view mirror of a vehicle.
-The object has a shape that is somewhat similar to the round mirrors that were used on Ford vehicles produced at the same time the photo was allegedly taken.
+The object has a shape that is very similar to the round mirrors that were used on Ford vehicles for decades, or similar models on almost all vehicles of the era.

-Klass also claimed to have found a number of contradictions in the Trents' story of the sighting, and noted that their version of the incident changed over the years.
-His conclusion was that the Trents had fabricated the event.
+Additionally, Klass found several contradictions in the Trents' story of the sighting and noted that their version of the incident changed over the years.
+He concluded that the Trents had hoaxed the event.

-After Sheaffer sent his research and conclusions to William Hartmann, Hartmann withdrew his previous positive assessment of the case which had been forwarded to the Condon Committee.
+When Sheaffer sent his research and conclusions to William Hartmann, Hartmann withdrew the positive assessment of the case he had sent to the Condon Committee.

-In April 2013, three researchers with IPACO posted two studies to their Web site titled "Back to McMinnville pictures" and "Evidence of a suspension thread."
-They argued that the geometry of the photographs is most consistent with a small model with a hollow bottom hanging from a wire suspended from the power lines above, and they stated that they had detected the presence of a thread above the object.
-Their conclusion was that "the clear result of this study was that the McMinnville UFO was a model hanging from a thread."
+In April 2013, three researchers with IPACO posted two studies to their website entitled "Back to McMinnville pictures" and "Evidence of a suspension thread."
+They argued that the geometry of the photographs is most consistent with a small model with a hollow bottom hanging from a wire suspended from the power lines above.
+They stated that they had detected the presence of a thread above the object.
+They concluded that "the clear result of this study was that the McMinnville UFO was a model hanging from a thread."

-Aftermath
+2013: the implementation of IPACO software

-The McMinnville UFO photographs remain among the best-publicized in UFO history.
-Skeptics continue to argue the two photographs are hoaxes and/or fakes.
-Ufologists continue to insist that the Trent photos are credible evidence that UFOs are a real, physical phenomenon.
-Over the years, the Trents have consistently been described as honest, simple farm folk who never attempted to profit from their photographs, nor the notoriety they brought them.
-Evelyn Trent died in 1997 and Paul Trent in 1998; both insisted until the end of their lives that the sighting, and the photos, were genuine.
-The interest surrounding the Trent UFO photos led to an annual "UFO Festival" being established in McMinnville; it is now the largest such gathering in the Pacific Northwest, and is the second-largest UFO festival in the nation after the one held in Roswell, New Mexico.
+In 2013, three researchers, the Frenchmen Antoine Cousyn and François Louange and the Briton Geoff Quick, re-examined Trent's photos using IPACO software.
+This software, which uses military intelligence techniques, was developed specifically for the analysis and study of unidentified aerospace phenomena.